This post may contain affiliate links. Read the full disclosure

 For breakfast or lunch, head to The Farm and enjoy dining in the restaurant followed by the chance to get up close with the many farm animals.
 This is an experience the kids will love.

 For a longer day trip, head 2.5 hours south to Coffs Harbour.
-A popular attraction for families is The Big Banana where you will find a water park, rides, skating rink and much more.
+A popular attraction for families is The Big Banana where you will find a water park, rides, a skating rink and much more.

 For nature enthusiasts, take a walk up Muttonbird Island for beautiful views and fresh air.
 Located just a short walk from the Coffs Harbour Pier.
 Other things to do in Coffs Harbour include the Treetop Adventure Park and Butterfly House.